Previous posts have discussed the use of communications to send a message to a very specific group, sometimes even an audience of one.

 “I made it clear to Uber officials after the Arizona crash that a full federal investigation had to be completed, with strong rules for keeping streets safe, before I would agree with the company to begin testing on Pittsburgh streets again …”

-Note that a hefty part of the news release is in the first person with Pittsburgh’s mayor laying the down the gauntlet.
+Note that a hefty part of the news release is in the first person with Pittsburgh’s mayor laying down the gauntlet.

 Normally, this type of soliloquy takes place behind closed doors.
 What’s the upside in airing the dirty laundry for all to see?
 Let’s come back to that question in a moment.